From black and simple to black and feminine

 Two ordinary skirts became more colorfull

 Combining these two skirts, that I never wore, I suddenly had a new skirt with a much more sophisticated design.
+Always reuse linnings and zippers.
+Sometimes wastebands with rubberbands makes your waistline look big.
+And that is not necessary.

 A black heavy skirt, very ordinary and stylish.
 To ordinary if you ask me.
 By adding ties, it made this skirt fun to wear and by wearing it I always get funny remarks.
 Below I show you examples with both 2 and 4 ties.